quicwg/base-drafts/draft-ietf-quic-tls.md

 --- abstract

-This document describes how Transport Layer Security (TLS) can be used to secure QUIC.
+This document describes how Transport Layer Security (TLS) is used to secure QUIC.

 --- note_Note_to_Readers